xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 > Drag counterclockwise to create a positive angle (towards 180° )
 > Hold down Shift to snap rotation values to increments of 15.

-### Adjust Rotation Origin {#change-the-rotation-origin}
+### Change the Rotation Origin {#change-the-rotation-origin}

 Below is the effect of Figma's [Change the rotation origin]:

 ![Change the rotation origin](https://help.figma.com/hc/article_attachments/31937330391447)

-## Move Shapes with Arrow Keys {#nudge-the-position}
+## Nudge the Position Using Arrow Keys {#nudge-the-position}

 Figma provides the [Nudge layers] feature, allowing you to move shapes using the arrow keys, and you can also use <kbd>Shift</kbd> for larger movements.
-In our implementation, we use a fixed distance:
+In our implementation, we'll use fixed distances:

 ```ts
 if (e.key === 'ArrowUp') {